tahama/scrapbookq/README.md

 **Q: What is ScrapbookQ?**

 This is a big problem.
-ScrapbookQ do the same thing like a firefox extension named ScrapBook.
-Please goole for ScrapBook extension for firefox.
+ScrapbookQ does the same thing as a firefox extension named ScrapBook does.
+Please google "ScrapBook firefox extension".

 **Q: Can I use ScrapbookQ on windows?**